8Mind/MNIST-no-ML/README.md

 # Overview
-A simple way of inference for MNIST data that is 96.91% accurate, not involving any *machine learning*.
+A simple way of inference for MNIST data that is 96.91% accurate, not involving any *machine learning*. <br>
 Takes about 30s to run on a T4 GPU.

 # How does it work?
 + Each image lies in a vector space of dimension 28*28.